ebenagati/Portfolio/Wrapped in Mystery: Why Drake Always Makes the Cut/README.md

 | 5        | J Hus                       | Rod Wave              | 2023 |

 In 2023 it can be seen that Drake's position has fallen has in My Methodology's results while he maintained his position in Spotify's Methodology.
-This is quite an interesting result as in 2023 I actually listened to more Drake than in 2024 which was discovered via the below query:
+<br/><br/>This is quite an interesting result as in 2023 I actually listened to more Drake than in 2024 which was discovered via the below query:

 <br/>Query:
 ```sql